Variables in Basic Scripts

 StructureVarName.MemberName

-LIMITS: the IntelliSense does not show the screen local variables and is not populated with global variables if used in "Dynamic Properties Explorer". |
+LIMITATIONS: the IntelliSense does not show the local screen variables and will not populate with global variables when used in the "Dynamic Properties Explorer".

-We suggest to enable the "IntelliSense" option only for those variables you intend to use in VBA scripts.
-The operation of populating the IntelliSense while opening or executing a script can be slow if the number of variables with this option enabled is large (i.e. thousands). |
+We suggest that you enable the "IntelliSense" option only for those variables you intend to use in VBA scripts.
+The process to populate the IntelliSense when opening or running a script may be slower if the number of variables enabled with this option is in the thousands.

 Variables without sign

-WORD type variables can be managed in the WinCE environment but not DWORD type (when exceeding a Long value) as WinCE does not support "VT_18" data types. |
+WORD type variables can be managed in the WinCE environment but not DWORD type (when exceeding a Long value) as WinCE does not support "VT_18" data types.